M-croHard/MacroHard/README.md

 #User Stories
 ---
 Jed Owns a small bar that has a dance floor and stage that holds about 300 people.
 He has been having concerts at his location for about a decade and wants more options to sell tickets other than cash at the door.
-He’s well versed with technology and wants a solution that is easy for him and his employees to use and that doesn’t take too much from his bottom line.
+Heâ€™s well versed with technology and wants a solution that is easy for him and his employees to use and that doesnâ€™t take too much from his bottom line.

 ---